shugaoye/docker-aosp/README.md

 Android Open Source Project Docker Build Environment
 ====================================================

-Ubuntu 16.04 with packages for AOSP build enviornment.
-Open JDK 8 is installed in this image so it can be used to build Nougat.
+AOSP build environment for Nougat in Ubuntu 16.04.

 How to build it
 ---------------